table of contents

 Note I: It's very useful to define replacements for the most typical one-character mistakes, too: with REP you can add higher priority to a subset of the TRY suggestions (suggestion list begins with the REP suggestions).

-Note II: Suggesting separated words, specify spaces with underlines:
+Note II: To suggest separated words, specify spaces as underscores:

 REP 1 REP onetwothree one_two_three

-Note III: Replacement table can be used for a stricter compound word checking with the option CHECKCOMPOUNDREP.
+Note III: The replacement table can be used for stricter compound word checking with the CHECKCOMPOUNDREP option.

 - MAP number_of_map_definitions